 - /proc/meminfo: The next way to determine memory usage is to read /proc/meminfo file.
 For Example, ‘$ cat /proc/meminfo’

-- Top command: This command determines the total memory usage as well as also monitors the RAM usage.
+- Top command: This command determines the total memory usage as well as monitors the RAM usage.

 - Htop: This command also displays memory usage along with other details.